U.S. Government Strategy

 In this interactive map you can find information about each Agency and Department’s basic education program by country, filter by education level, and find examples of the type of coordination that is currently happening across the U.S. Government.

 For over two decades, the U.S. Department of Labor’s (DoL) Bureau of International Labor Affairs (ILAB), Office of Child Labor, Forced Labor, and Human Trafficking (OCFT) has been a leader in the fight to eradicate child labor, forced labor and human trafficking around the world.
-In FY 2019, the DoL awarded more than $38 million in new grants to combat child labor, forced labor, and human trafficking in eight countries.
-Projects funded by DOL raise awareness of the importance of education for all children and mobilize a wide array of actors to expand education and training opportunities.
+Projects funded by DoL raise awareness of the importance of education for all children and mobilize a wide array of actors to expand education and training opportunities.
 DoL works to improve formal and non-formal education systems that encourage working children and those at risk of working to attend school and strengthen national institutions and policies to support education and combat child labor in order to promote long-term sustainability of these efforts.

 The U.S. Department of State (DoS) advances the interests of the American people, their safety and economic prosperity, by leading America’s foreign policy through diplomacy, advocacy, and assistance.
 DoS focuses its investments where we can have the most impact.
 In order to achieve its education goals globally, DoS partners with other nations, multilateral agencies, NGOs, and the private sector.
 These partnerships are based on shared goals and shared interests to establish the conditions for a more secure and prosperous world.
-For example, In FY 2019, the Department’s Bureau of Population, Refugees, and Migration provided nearly $84.4 million for educational programs for conflict-affected and refugee children.
 Under the State Department, many bureaus and offices help to contribute to the goals of the U.S. Government Strategy on International Basic Education including, the Bureau of Population, Refugees and Migration, the Office of Global Women’s Issues (S/GWI), the Bureau of International Organization Affairs (IO), the Bureau of Educational and Cultural Affairs (ECA), and the Office of the Global AIDS Coordinator.

 The Department of Treasury leads engagement in the multilateral development banks (MDBs), which include the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank, and the World Bank.
 Treasury promotes U.S. policy priorities on education in developing countries through the U.S. representatives on the Executive Boards of the MDBs.
 The MDBs are particularly valuable to achieving the following objectives of the Strategy: improving in-country coordination among donors; amplifying the impact of U.S. financial resources; assisting youth in crisis and conflict-affected situations; and strengthening evidence-driven decision making in education programs.

 The Millennium Challenge Corporation (MCC) is an independent U.S. Government agency that partners with countries to reduce poverty through economic growth.
 MCC basic education programs span across the life of an individual from childhood (i.e. counter-stunting programs, construction of education facilities) to adulthood (i.e. workforce development programs, university programs).
-Programs work to expand access to education through provision of education infrastructure, including schools and TVET centers, labs and equipment, and teacher training centers.
+Programs work to expand access to education through provision of education infrastructure, including schools and technical vocational education and training (TVET) centers, labs and equipment, and teacher training centers.
 MCC investments also aim to improve the employability of project participants and enhance the productivity of the private sector by improving access to, quality of and labor market relevance of basic and technical skills.
-As of December 2018, MCC has invested $948 million in education and training programs, constructed or rehabilitated 837 educational facilities and trained 234,340 learners.

 USAID’s education programming is guided by its Education Policy published in 2018.
-In FY 2019, USAID invested more than $800 million in basic education programs aligned with the Strategy.
-Through these programs, USAID reached more than 32 million children and youth, particularly the most marginalized and vulnerable, including girls, those in rural areas, individuals with disabilities, young people from poor households, and those in crisis and conflict environments.
-While addressing the barriers that prevent equity and inclusion for all, USAID’s partners increased access to high-quality education that is safe, contextually relevant, and promotes social well-being; enabled children and youth to gain literacy, numeracy, and social-emotional skills that are foundational to future learning and success; and provided young people with the skills they need to lead productive lives, gain employment, and contribute positively to society.
+USAID works to address the barriers that prevent equity and inclusion for all, particularly the most marginalized and vulnerable, including girls, those in rural areas, individuals with disabilities, young people from poor households, and those in crisis and conflict environments.
+USAID partners to increase access to high-quality education that is safe, contextually relevant, and promotes social well-being; enabled children and youth to gain literacy, numeracy, and social-emotional skills that are foundational to future learning and success; and provided young people with the skills they need to lead productive lives, gain employment, and contribute positively to society.
 USAID and its partners work to bring education opportunities to the most marginalized and vulnerable populations.